 Best for: Independent artists and buyers looking to purchase unique designs.

 Spreadshirt is an unusual print-on-demand platform that offers services centered around designers.
 Essentially a marketplace, Spreadshop lets you sell designs without having to worry about creating a store.
-Moreover, other Spreadshirt users can also sell your designs which will earn you commission on each sale.
+Moreover, other Spreadshirt users can also sell your designs which will earn you a commission on each sale.

 The setup is quite similar to Redbubble (minus the huge online presence).
 When you list your designs on the marketplace, you get free traffic through Spreadshirt’s own marketing.